 for your law is my delight.”

 God wants to teach us that our only hope is in His Word, in His promises.
 He wants to show us that only He is worthy of our submission and that our only joy should be found in Him.
 He wants us to know that He is the only one we can rely on.
 He is the only one who can address the root problem of our affliction, which is our sins.
-He wants us to realise that He loves us and offers us forgiveness for our sins and that in trusting in Him, we can be healed.
+He wants us to realise that He loves us and offers us forgiveness for our sins and that by trusting in Him, we can be healed.

 Where do you go in hardship?
 Where do you go when things don’t feel, right?

 Lord, You are my place of refuge.
 I want to come to You because only You can deal with the root problem of my sin.
 Things aren’t great, and I don’t know what to do.
 The world tells me lies, but only You are the Truth who can show me the light.
 Please help me and give me Your Word.
-As Psalm 119:176 says, “I have gone astray like a lost sheep; seek you, servant, for I do not forget your commandments”.
-Have mercy on me, forgive me.
+As Psalm 119:176 says, “I have gone astray like a lost sheep; seek your servant, for I do not forget your commandments”.
+Have mercy on me; forgive me.
 In Jesus’ name, Amen.